 Limits, differentiation, maxima-minima, integration with applications, transcendental functions.
 Because of duplication of subject matter, students may not receive credit for both Mathematics 140 and Mathematics 150.
-Prerequisite: C- or better in Mathematics 120 or Mathematics 125 or appropriate score on placement test.
+Prerequisite: B- or better in Mathematics 120 or Mathematics 124 or appropriate score on SAT or placement test.